Jamie897/Galactic_Market/README.md

 ```
 npm install
 ```
 # Set Up the Database:
 ## Step 1: Navigate to the Database Script Directory
 - Change to the directory containing your database scripts:
 ```
 cd db
 ```
 ## Step 2: Run the User and Database Creation Script
 - Run the following command to create the database and user:
 ```
 psql -U postgres -f create_user_and_db.sql
 ```
-***Note: If you are using a different user than the default, replace `postgres` with your username.***
+*** Note: If you are using a different user than the default, replace postgres with your username.
 You will be prompted to enter your password.
-Enter the password you created during the installation process. `sudo` might be required to run this command.
+Enter the password you created during the installation process.
+Sudo might be required to run this command.

 ### For Mac users who installed PostgreSQL with Homebrew
 Homebrew usually configures PostgreSQL to use the active OS user as the default database user.